smannam77/league-match-analysis/README.md

 I repeated a similar analysis using XP differential at 10 minutes.

 <iframe src="assets/hypothesis_xp_perm.html" width="850" height="600"></iframe>

-As I said before, the observed difference in win rates between teams with an XP lead and those without is unlikely under the null distribution, suggesting that early XP advantages are also predictive of eventual win.
+Similarly, the observed difference in win rates between teams with an XP lead and those without is unlikely under the null distribution, suggesting that early XP advantages are also predictive of eventual win.

 ## **Framing a Prediction Problem**